CiscoTestAutomation/getting-started/source/writeparser/writeparser.rst

 Write a parser
 ======================
-This topic describes why and how to write your own parsers to create Python dictionaries.
-These dictionaries have data structures that facilitate automated testing.
+This topic describes why and how to write your own parsers to meet your network automation requirements.

-.. tip:: Remember to share your new parser with the rest of the |pyATS| user community!
+.. tip:: Remember to share your new parser with the rest of the |pyATS| user community.
 See the topic :ref:`contribute` for more information.

 What is a parser?
 -----------------